saeeda12/C-plus-plus-Tutorial/(2)C++ Installation and Introduction.md

     return 0;
 }`

-6. In C++, comments are written the same way as in Java.
-With two slashes: //this is a comment.
+6. In C++, comments are written the same way as in Java - with two slashes: //this is a comment.